Samsung SDI — Sustainability Report Overview

 Carbon Trust certified productsCumulative4

-All-solid-state battery timeline points to 2027 mass production.
-A-samples with doubled capacity were supplied to customers in H2 2024.
-The report does not disclose the intended initial application (EV vs ESS) or production capacity.
+All-solid-state battery.
+A-samples were supplied to customers in H2 2024 and mass production is targeted for 2027.
+The report does not disclose the intended initial application (EV or ESS) or production capacity.

 6. Sources